 - Flip the steak and cook for another 3 minutes.

-- Add a tablespoon of butter to the pan when the steak is just about done.
-Tilt the pan and spoon the hot butter over the meat a few times.
+- When the steak is almost done, add 1 tablespoon of butter to the pan.
+Tilt the pan and spoon the hot butter over the steak a few times.

-- Remove the steak to a cutting board or plate and let it rest for a few minutes.
+- Remove the steak to a cutting board or plate and let it rest for 5 minutes.
+The temperature will rise as it rests.

 - Slice into half-inch strips and enjoy!